Fridaymidnight/xiaoqi/_posts/2019-04-14-Android Studio.md

 title:  "Note for Android Studio 1"
 ---

+## Core Elements and APIs ##

+Activity - A rectangular area that displays something

+BroadcaseReceivers - Receives an Intent from a sendBoardcast method often indicating that some work has been completed. onCreate() - the first method that will fire when an Activity is loaded findViewById() - a way to locate resources in your Activity

+Intent - An action being requested that the device should try to perform IntentService - Services that can handle Intent requests and process the work to be done getIntent() - gets the Intent that was passed to an Activity

+putExtra() - passes data as a key-value pair getExtra().getString() - retrieved the String that was passed to the Intent object

+StartActivity() - used to launch another Activity

+getApplicationContext()
+Intent.ACTION_VIEW
+resolveActivity(getPackageManager())

 ## Creating your new project  ##

 - Application Name: Capitalize first letter in each word + Space